Monica Brown, ChFC

 Making the most of a professional's expertise

 - You'll need to understand how a financial professional is compensated for his or her services.
-Some receive a fee based on an hourly rate (usually for specific advice or a financial plan), or on a percentage of your portfolio's assets and/or income.
+Some receive a fee based on an hourly rate (usually for specific advice or a financial plan) or on a percentage of your portfolio's assets and/or income.
 Some receive a commission from a third party for any products you may purchase.
-Still others may receive some combination of fees and commissions, while still others may simply receive a salary from their financial services employer.
+Others may receive some combination of fees and commissions, while still others may simply receive a salary from their financial services employer.
 Don't be reluctant to ask about fees; any reputable financial professional shouldn't hesitate to explain how he or she is compensated.

 - Even if you're a relative novice when it comes to finances, don't be afraid to ask questions if you don't understand what's being presented to you.
 You're not being rude; you're simply trying to prevent misunderstandings that could backfire later.